Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 - Performance and Memory Optimization
   - JS Engine
     - Debugger core features have been updated.
-    - Lazy AtomicString initialization for memory/performance has been optimized.
+    - Lazy AtomicString initialization for memory and performance has been optimized.
     - Vector extension logic has been improved.

 #### Fixes